 Northern Mariana Islands Trip Cancellation Insurance for International Travelers – FAQs

 It also makes sense to purchase travel insurance with trip cancellation coverage to prevent your loss of money if you have to cancel your trip.
-This type of coverage provides benefits if your trip gets cancelled for a covered reason as listed in your policy’s certificate wording.
+This type of coverage provides benefits if your trip gets canceled for a covered reason as listed in your policy’s certificate wording.

-Why buy trip cancelation insurance for the Northern Mariana Islands?
+Why buy trip cancellation insurance for the Northern Mariana Islands?

 Trip cancellation insurance will make sure that if your arrangements in the Northern Mariana Islands are canceled due to a covered reason like a hurricane or a sudden disease outbreak, or due to any other unforeseen incident, you would not have to pay for the bookings.
 The insurance company will reimburse you for any prepaid, non-refundable expenses you might have put down (if, again, you are eligible for coverage).